 Communication is an important aspect of parenting and childcare.
-It is the basic act that creates those strong bonds and connections between parents and their children or others who have the responsibility of caring for children either as a job or freewill.
+It is the basic act that creates strong bonds and connections between parents and their children or others who have the responsibility of caring for children either as a job or free will.
 A key element in communication is no doubt language.
-Be it a mother tongue, a second or third language, it is important that both parties understand what is being communicated, and in this case, the parents or careers and the children.
+Be it a mother tongue, or a second or third language, it is important that both parties understand what is being communicated, and in this case, the parents or careers and the children.

-Over time when the children pick up Norwegian and start using it effectively, their multicultural parents who may not be as good in speaking and understanding Norwegian are caught up in a constant dilemma of misunderstanding and ineffective communication with their children.
+Over time when the children pick up Norwegian and start using it effectively, their multicultural parents who may not be as good at speaking and understanding Norwegian are caught up in a constant dilemma of misunderstanding and ineffective communication with their children.
 Passion for Difference seeks to address these challenges by informing parents on how to find simple communication skills to enable understanding in the family through our seminars and workshops.